 In a dark corner, this is a lovely moody lamp.

-In this project the area of the screen that was repaired is indicated by the silver lead lines in the middle.
-The screen looked as though it had been stood upon.
-In the end 17 broken pieces of glass were repaired and replaced, The distortion was removed during reassembly.
+This screen looked as though it had been stood upon.
+17 broken pieces of glass had to be replaced; the distortion was removed during reassembly.

 A stunning piece of art to work on!